 Everyone can learn to use energy more efficiently at home.
 When you discover ways your family can improve, you will maximize your savings while minimizing your environmental impact.

 Participation requirements are minimal.
-Your child will be given a PSO Super Power Saver Kit Program Kit, which includes products that utilize the latest efficiency technologies.
+Your child will be given a PSO Energy Saver Kit Program Kit, which includes products that utilize the latest efficiency technologies.
 You and your child should install the products together and complete the homework assignments.
 The Student Workbook explains what to do.
 When your child returns the completed workbook, he or she will receive a Certificate of Achievement!

 We apologize, but only one kit is available to each student.